darktohka/knock-rs/README.md

 The `-r` option is used to specify the rule name to knock.

 The `-h` option is used to specify the host to knock on.
+If this option is specified, it will take precedence over the default host in the rule config.

 ## Run Server as docker container